 Investments in subsidiary undertakings are stated at cost less provision for impairment in the Company's statement of financial position.
-Loans to subsidiary undertakings are initially recorded at fair value in the Company statement of financial position and subsequently at amortised cost using an effective interest rate methodology.
+Loans to subsidiary undertakings which are deemed long term investments in nature, are initially recorded at fair value in the Company statement of financial position and subsequently at amortised cost using an effective interest rate methodology.